mnot/I-D/json-home/draft.md

 Whether an application ought to use links in this fashion depends on how it is deployed; generally, the most benefit will be received when multiple instances of the service are deployed, possibly with different versions, and they are consumed by clients with different capabilities.
 In particular, Internet Standards that use HTTP as a substrate are likely to require the attributes described above.

 This document defines a "home document" format using the JSON format {{!RFC7159}} for APIs to use as a launching point for the interactions they offer, using links.
-Having a well-defined format for this purpose promotes good practice and tooling.
+Having a well-defined format for this purpose promotes good practice and development of tooling.

 ## Notational Conventions